 Future work on VIL may relax this condition and even extend the current file path notation to more generic artifact model path expressions also involving fragment artefacts etc.

-Please note that the instantiate expression is currently not completely implemented.
-In particular, EASy producer does currently not pass the predecessor locations to VIL.
-This will be changed in future version.
+The old names RHS, LHS and RHSMATCH are still available, but deprecated.
+They will be removed in one of the next versions.

 Additional classes may require special treatment in terms of class loading, in particular in OSGi and Eclipse due to specific class loaders per bundle.
 In such environments, the class loader being responsible for the extension classes must be explicitly registered with the VIL runtime environment (see de.uni_hildesheim.sse.easy_producer.instantiator.model.templateModel.ExtensionClassLoaders).

-Please note that the notation (null == var) is (currently) not considered as a valid operation as AnyType does not define operations.
+Please note that the notation (null == var) is (currently) not considered as a valid operation as Any does not define operations.

 The old notation using the generic iterator name ITER still works for compatibility.
 The new notation is akin to IVML, but the explicit type of an iterator variable is stated in VIL/VTL before the name of the variable.
-The syntax allows form multiple iterators, but currently only one iterator variable is supported.
+The syntax allows for multiple iterators, but currently only one iterator variable is supported.

 To improve and clarify the mapping, the old mapping implemented in versions 0.92 to 0.94 has been disabled.